 An excellent entry-level sleeping bag, the Kelty Mistral Kids 30 offers a great combination of comfort, durability and value for money.
 The tapered shape and adjustable hood make it look and feel like a proper sleeping bag, trapping heat in where it’s needed.
 Cosy Cloudloft insulation with an offset quilt construction eliminates the cold spots caused by the filling moving around and clumping.
 Made using 100% polyester, with a soft-feel inner and hard-wearing outer, it’s easy to recycle at the end of its life.

 With a maximum user height of around 5ft, this sleeping bag should fit kids from seven or eight up to the start of their teens, or even beyond if they’re on the shorter side.
 Compared with some of the pricier models, the pack size is on the bulky side and it isn’t light, so this may not be the perfect sleeping bag for backpacking trips.
-But, for multi-season car camping and everyday adventures it’s a great choice.
+But, for multi-season car camping and everyday adventures it’s a great choice, with a temperature rating of -1˚C / 30˚F.

 The most versatile children’s sleeping bags